determined-ai/pdk/deploy/deploy_aws.md

 Click **Launch** to start the JupyterLab environment.

 The first run should take about one minute to pull and run the image.
-In the new tab, make sure the *shared_fs* folder is

 ![alt text][aws_mlde_06_jupyter]